 Tips for brands to target a millennial

 Often than not they take up multitasking, browsing on their mobiles and other devices so that the best way for a brand to reach out is to promote the brand across multiple platforms and various social media.
 The best way I would say is to get them where they are at.
-Another way to quickly lose out on this particular target group is by over generalising the content or message.
-Personalise the social media messages and campaign content, and you should be good to go.
+Another way to quickly lose out on this particular target group is by over-generalizing the content or message.
+Personalize the social media messages and campaign content, and you should be good to go.

 Does Augmented Reality help Brands to reach their Goals?

 Since we have already established that reaching out to millennial can be challenging, we can quickly determine that traditional marketing is not the way to target this tech-savvy group.
 Spending half their time on the internet or social media’s brands have found Augmented Reality as a stepping stone in garnering attention from this target group and to increase their engagement with businesses.
-Could be that most brands have realised the significance of leveraging on the success of AR game, Pokémon Go.
+Could be that most brands have realized the significance of leveraging on the success of AR game, Pokémon Go.

-What is the AR?
+What is AR?
 It could be said to be a combination of the real world view with the computer-generated content.
-For example, it could be that you project a created item to your natural surroundings or that you use the live camera feed of real world surrounding superimposed with the created entity.
+For example, it could be that you project a created item to your natural surroundings or that you use the live camera feed of the real world surrounding superimposed with the created entity.
 Well, one could say that rather than taking you to another place like in VR, what AR does is to beautify your existing surrounding or make it better.
 It aims to bring life to a product.

-Meanwhile, what do you think works in favour of Augmented Reality to target a millennial?
+Meanwhile, what do you think works in favor of Augmented Reality to target a millennial?
 The main aim is for the AR to connect to the core values and experiences delivered by the brand, thus enriching emotional awareness with the customers.
 Apart from the fact revealed by studies that videos frequently encourage more of interaction from a customer rather than a picture or regular post, AR is also expected to develop over the years, ensuring more of attention, apparently.
 With AR establishing itself to be more than rage, is it any wonder if it could turn to be the best way to advertise a brand to the millennial?

 Coping with the rising trend, you see that more and more brands are adapting to using Augmented Reality with social media so that they will be kept abreast of the competition.